hlambda/hlambda-core/README.md

 - Importing npm packages that are used by the Hlambda Core like;

-  - "colors": "1.4.0",
+  - "colors": "1.4.0"
-  - "hlambda": "^0.0.3",

-can cause known issues... like the disabling inherited colors prototype chain unless FORCE_COLOR is set to true.
+can cause known issues... like the disabling inherited colors prototype chain unless `FORCE_COLOR` is set to true.

-Exporting errors in hlambda if imported can also cause it to not be visible in the list of errors or constants on the hlambda server.

 Until addressed this has a simple hotfix to just remove that package from the list of dependencies in your hlambda app, before applying metadata.

+- Some of the packages are provided with the hlambda core, but that does not necessarily mean you should use them, you can use your version of packages defined for your hlambda apps.

 ## Notice